-E.U. expected to authorize Oxford-AstraZeneca coronavirus vaccine with limitations
+E.U. authorizes Oxford-AstraZeneca coronavirus vaccine for all adults

 But limited supply has meant that, while strict lockdown orders remain in effect in many countries, inoculation campaigns have ground to a halt in certain regions.
 Less than 2 percent of the E.U.’s 450 million inhabitants has received a shot — and many in that group have only gotten the first of two doses.

-In a news conference Friday, Spahn said Germany is facing “a few hard weeks” of vaccine shortages.
+In a news conference Friday, German Health Minister Jens Spahn said Germany is facing “a few hard weeks” of vaccine shortages.

 “We are living in and with the biggest crisis since World War II,” he said, but added a note of optimism.
 “This crisis is a challenge for each of us, for science, for politics, for society.
 Many people are suffering from the current situation and yes, many are also frustrated, frustrated because the vaccine is very scarce.”